 Scott Stevenson

-Visibility and monitoring in deployed machine learning systems
+Visibility and monitoring in deployed ML systems

 Modern machine learning has ushered in an era of unparalleled system capabilities, exemplified by self-driving cars and synthetic speech indistinguishable from human.
 However, these techniques bring with them the challenge of monitoring and understanding the behaviour of live ML systems.